Smart3DLiDAR/SfQSM/README.md

 skeleton : This folder contains the skeleton extraction code based on Laplace contraction, which is from Teacher Cao Junjie of Dalian University of Technology.
 This method has made some modifications to it.

-Data : This folder contains the some test point cloud datas in the format of '.txt '.
+Data : This folder contains the test data in the format of '.txt '.

 Result : This folder contains the modeling results of the test data.